-LVW Advisors, LLC Investing Strategy
+LVW Advisors Investing Strategy

-The firm typically uses a range of securities.
+The advisory typically uses a range of securities.
 These include mutual funds, exchange-traded funds (ETFs), equities, hedge fund and private equity fund managers and independent managers.
 Should your portfolio include independent managers, your money may be invested in securities other than what LVW lists.

-Generation Capital Management, LLC
+Generation Capital Management LLC

 In order to become a client of Generation Capital Management, you’ll need at least $100,000 ready to invest.
 Like many firms, though, Generation Capital Management says that it may waive this requirement under certain circumstances.

-Three financial advisors are employed at GCM’s offices in Pittsford.
+Two financial advisors are employed at GCM’s offices in Pittsford.
 This group includes one chartered financial analyst (CFA) and one certified divorce financial analyst (CDFA).

-Generation Capital Management, LLC Background
+Generation Capital Management Background

 The services at this firm revolve around pairing your financial planning needs with an appropriate investment portfolio.
 GCM employs a holistic financial planning suite that includes short- and long-term goal planning, income tax considerations, risk-adjusted investment planning, risk management, insurance review, financial statement preparation and retirement planning.

-Generation Capital Management, LLC Investing Strategy
+Generation Capital Management Investing Strategy

 Ashford Advisors, LLC